 Huawei makes big promises in the battery department: up to two weeks with normal use, a complete day of GPS tracking and up to a month with features like always-on display and GPS turned off.
 And it delivers.
 Even with continuous heart rate monitoring turned on, we've only had to charge the Watch GT once during our three weeks of use.

+There's now new Huawei Watch GT Active and Elegant editions that offers a less sporty look but comes with all of the same features adding a new Triathlon tracking mode.
 For those looking for Pebble-esque longevity, but are willing to forgo the glitz and lure of a fully formed operating system and all the apps and glamour ‚Äď the Huawei Watch GT is an interesting choice.